 What you should know about sexual assault

 Sexual assault is more common than many believe.
-1 out of every 6 American women has been the victim of an attempted or completed rape in her lifetime and about 3% of American men or 1 in 33 have experienced an attempted or completed rape in their lifetime.
+National figures suggest that approximately 1 out of 6 women and 1 in 33 men have been the victim of an attempted or completed sexual assault in their lifetime.

-The Saint Louis University Sexual Assault Policy defines sexual assault as engaging in any form of sexual contact or conduct with another without that person's clear, knowing, and voluntary consent.
-It is the responsibility of the person seeking to initiate sexual contact or conduct to affirmatively obtain such consent.
-It is not the responsibility of the intended recipient of such sexual contact to affirmatively deny such consent.
+The Saint Louis University Sexual Assault Policy defines sexual assault as engaging in any form of sexual contact or conduct with another without that person's clear, knowing and voluntary consent.
+It is the responsibility of the person initiating or seeking sexual contact to affirmatively obtain such consent.

 Sexual Assault Includes:

 - Intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs or buttocks.

 - Rape (sexual intercourse without consent whether by an acquaintance or a stranger)

 - Attempted rape

 - Sodomy (oral or anal intercourse) without consent